nitesh-chauhan-b/dashboard/README.md

 - **Recharts** for beautiful and responsive charts
 - **Tailwind CSS** for the utility-first CSS framework
 - **React Query** for powerful data fetching and caching

-## 📞 Support

-For support, email support@admybrand.com or join our Slack channel.

-## 🗺 Roadmap

-- [ ] Real-time notifications
-- [ ] Advanced filtering and search
-- [ ] Multi-language support
-- [ ] Advanced analytics dashboard
-- [ ] API rate limiting
-- [ ] User authentication and roles

----

-Built with ❤️ by the ADmyBRAND team